2nd Welsh Brigade, Royal Field Artillery: Postwar

-This was followed on 1 May 1961 by amalgamation with 281st (Glamorgan Yeomanry) and 283rd (Monmouthshire) Field Rgts to form Q (Welsh) Bty in 282nd (Glamorgan and Monmouthshire) Field Regiment.
-After several more rounds of mergers the lineage is continued in 211 (South Wales) Bty in today's 104th Regiment Royal Artillery.
+This was followed on 1 May 1961 by amalgamation with the 281st (Glamorgan Yeomanry) and 283rd (Monmouthshire) Field Rgts to form Q (Welsh) Bty in 282nd (Glamorgan and Monmouthshire) Field Regiment.
+After several more rounds of mergers, the lineage is continued in 211 (South Wales) Bty in today's 104th Regiment Royal Artillery.

 Honorary Colonels

 The following served as Honorary Colonel of the unit: